seanrmurphy/jupyter-project-template/README.md

 To add Python module dependencies:

-1. Start a shell inside the Docker container: `make run-bash`
+1. Start a shell inside a dev Docker container: `make run-bash service=jupyter`
-2. Move into your module's directory: `cd mypymodule`
-3. Use poetry to add the dependency: `poetry add <your-dependency>`
+2. Use poetry to add the dependency: `poetry add <your-dependency>`

-When `make run` is run it will alway ensure all dependencies are installed, and you can also manually install dependencies by running:
+When `make dev` is run it will alway ensure all dependencies are installed, and you can also manually install dependencies by running:
 `make deps`.